baksuk/Tutorial-Bot-Python-/README.md

 # Tutorial Bot Python
-Click on main and choose your the branch you want!
+Click on main and choose the branch you want!